 What is Jeremiah telling us?
 Obviously this prophecy is concerning Damascus, Syria.
-In the verse above Jeremiah mentions two cities.
-Hamath and Arpad (Tell Erfad or Tell Rifaat) are both located in northwestern Syria.
-Today Hamah is Syria’s fifth largest city with a population of 313 thousand.
+In the verse above, Jeremiah mentions two cities.
+Hamath and Arpad (or modern day Tell Rifaat) are both located in northwestern Syria near the Turkish border.
+Today Hamah is Syria’s fifth largest city..
 Hamah is further south but still close to the Turkish border.
-Arpad is modern Tell Rifaat about 25 miles north of Aleppo and about 20 miles south of the Turkish border.
-These cities are along the path of an invasion launched from Turkey headed towards Damascus.
+Arpad is modern day Tell Rifaat located about 25 miles north of Aleppo and about 20 miles south of the Turkish border.
+These cities are located along the path of an invasion launched from Turkey headed towards Damascus.

-The people of northwestern Syria have heard intelligence reports that the Turkish army is about to invade Syria.
+According to Jeremiah 49:23 the people of northwestern Syria will hear intelligence reports that the Turkish army is about to invade Syria.
 The army’s target is Damascus and they are coming through their cities!
 The people of northwestern Syria are terrified.
 Their hearts faint with fear

 There is sorrow on the sea; it cannot be quiet.
 The sea in Bible prophecy can refer to the Mediterranean Sea when it is accompanied with the definite article “the”.
 The sea can also refer to the nations.
 There is no article used here in the original Hebrew.
 I think that Jeremiah is saying that the nations will have great anxiety over the coming Turkish invasion into Syria.
 The Hebrew word translated sorrow means anxiety, fearfulness, carefulness, or heaviness.

 So the nations will be very nervous concerning the coming Turkish invasion into Syria.
 The Turkish army’s goal is the destruction of Damascus.
 The English says it well here.
 The nations will not be able to be still.
 The Hebrew word translated quiet is defined below.
 The nations of the world will not be able to be at rest.
-I think that they are already feeling uneasy concerning Syria.
+They are already feeling uneasy concerning Syria.

 quiet – shâqat, shaw-kat’